 The requirement to have passed the MLA will also apply to UK students graduating in the academic year of 2024-2025.

-To understand planning and requirements for PLAB 1 (which will highly likely be the same for UKMLA) please check this article: IELTS/OET and PLAB 1: Requirements & Planning.
+To understand planning and requirements for PLAB 1 (which will likely be the same for UKMLA) please check this article: IELTS/OET and PLAB 1: Requirements & Planning.

 I still have a lot of questions!